tapscodes/AppDevH/README.md

 11. BowlingApp - Bowling Game Application
 12. GameDevApp - My End of Year Custom App Project
 13. GlobalGuesserApp - GeoGuesser inspired Application
+14. RouteMapperApp - A Route Mapping Application (Used as Benchmark2)
 ## Warning
 These projects are publicly visible for future reference.
 This code is 100% mine, so feel free to use it.
 I personally won't come after you for using this, but your boss/administration might, as copying my code would technically be considered plagiarizing in certain cases.